bhavesh2205/Bank-Customer-Churn-Prediction/README.md

 ## Evaluation

   - Evaluated model performance using metrics like accuracy, precision, recall, F1-score, and ROC-AUC.
+  - Ramdom forest model found out to be the best performing model with recall score of 89%.

 ## Deployment

   - Save the trained model using pickle.
-  - Deployed via a web interface Streamlit.
+  - Deployed web app via streamlit open source community cloud.